oliverschwendener/ueli/README.md

 > This feature is deactivated by default.
 You have to activate this via [customization](#customization).

 * Search for environment variables
+* Press `Enter` to open the current file/folder
-* Use `Tab` to autocomplete if it shows a valid file path
+* Press `Tab` to autocomplete if it shows a valid file path

 ![Feature environment variables](img/doc/features/ueli-feature-environment-variables.png)